CIS-5640-Spring-2025/cis-5640-spring-2025.github.io/_assignments/05_Playtest_assignment.md

 	5. **The Prototype**: What’s the fastest way to prototype this solution?
 	6. **The Playtest Script**: How would you present the prototype to playtesters?
 What questions would you ask them?

-2. Do the same things, but for your adaptation of Crazy Eights.
+2. (Due 3/3) Do the same things, but for your adaptation of Crazy Eights.
 Identify a problem, walk through all the above steps, then actually run your playtest with a group of playtesters.
 Add two additional steps:
    1. **The Analysis**: What kind of feedback did you get?
 What did you observe?
 Was your hypothesis correct?
    2. **The Iteration**: Based on your analysis, what would you do next to continue to improve the game?